Issy-les-Moulineaux: History

-In July 1815 the Battle of Issy was fought in and around the village, between Prussian and French forces.
-This was one of the last actions of the 'Hundred Days' campaign and was the final attempt to defend Paris against the armies of the Seventh Coalition.
+In July 1815 the Battle of Issy was fought in and around the village between Prussian and French forces.
+It was one of the last actions of the 'Hundred Days' campaign and was the final attempt to defend Paris against the armies of the Seventh Coalition.

-The town was once the location of the Château d'Issy, destroyed in 1871, former home of the Princes of Conti.
 On 1 January 1860, the city of Paris was enlarged by annexing neighboring communes.
-On that occasion, about a third of the commune of Issy-les-Moulineaux was annexed to Paris, and forms now the neighborhood of Javel, in the 15th arrondissement of Paris.
+On that occasion, about a third of the commune of Issy-les-Moulineaux was annexed to Paris, and forms now the neighborhood of Javel, in the 15th arrondissement.